lin-380-s24/self_assessment_2/README.md

 ### Setup

+1. Create a new RStudio project for this assignment.
+Title it "self_assessment_2".
 1. Create a new Quarto document.
 Title it "Self-assessment #2" and provide add your name as the author.
 2. Delete all the material below the front matter